Last Updated: June 3, 2024

 Personal Life

-When Spitz returned from the Olympics, he began dating Suzy Weiner, a UCLA theater student and part-time model, who also was the daughter of one of his father's business acquaintances.
-Less than a year after the Munich Olympics, they were married on May 6, 1973.
+When Spitz returned from the Olympics, he began dating Suzy Weiner, a UCLA theater student and part-time model who was also the daughter of one of his father's business acquaintances.
+Less than a year after the Munich Olympics, they married on May 6, 1973.
 They have two sons, Matthew (born October 1981) and Justin (born September 1991).
 Justin was a member of the Stanford swim team.
-Spitz and his wife reside in Los Angeles, California.
+Mark and his wife reside in Los Angeles, California.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.